kyma-project/website/content/community/guidelines/content-guidelines/04-formatting.md

 title: Formatting
 ---

-These are the guidelines for formatting text and using specific elements such as lists, tables, headings, and links.
-For guidelines regarding the creation of diagrams, see [this document](#diagrams-diagrams).
+Format the content in an attention-grabbing way.
+In general, content is easier to read when it is in chunks.
+Consider breaking up endless paragraphs by using a list or a table.
+Use action verbs and present tense for headings to engage the reader, and also follow the guidelines for the best way to include links and images.
+When you include lists, tables, code samples, or images, precede them with a brief explanation of what they describe.

-## Code formatting
+## Code font and bold font

 It is important to consistently format items such as code or filenames to quickly distinguish them while reading technical documentation.
 The following tables outline when to use **bold** font and when to use `code` font: